occlum/occlum/README.md

 > The magical defence of the mind against external penetration.
 An obscure branch of magic, but a highly useful one...
 Used properly, the power of Occlumency will help shield you from access or influence.

-The same thing can be said for Occlum, not the for the mind, but for the program:
+The same thing can be said for Occlum, not for the mind, but for the program:

 > The magical defence of the program against external penetration.
 An obscure branch of technology, but a highly useful one...
 Used properly, the power of Occlum will help shield your program from access or influence.